-Climate and Average Weather in Uzbekistan
+Climate and Weather of Uzbekistan

 Please select the city you plan to visit, or one closest to your destination.
 For each selected city, you will see the following graphs: